Hengyang dialect: Subgrouping

 More recent work has complicated this dichotomy.
 In particular, Chen and Bao (2007, 2012) have proposed a five-way subgrouping of Xiang based on novel lexical criteria, which posits that the Hengyang dialect belongs to its own Hengzhou grouping.
 This approach implies that Hengyang and other members of the Hengzhou grouping represent a transitional region within Xiang Chinese.

 Phonology

-The phonology is summarized below, following Li (1986) and Peng (2005).
+The phonology is summarized below, following two published descriptions of Hengyang Xiang.
 As per convention in Sinitic dialectology, the phonological analysis is organized into Initials (声母), Finals or Rhymes (韵母), and Tones (声调).